 The Journey of Human Rights Understanding

 There’s a lot of walking in this museum and there’s a reason why.
 The galleries are all very sedate and with limited lighting for these very serious subjects.
+Personally, I needed time emotionally to move from one room to the next, one tragic infringement on human rights to the next.

 But as you move from one gallery to the next, you travel along magnificent ramps of Spanish alabaster lit from the inside.
 Symbolically, you are traveling from a place of darkness.
 Through greater knowledge of the issues, you travel into lightness and understanding.
 Noting that the ramps are lit from the inside reminds us that the individual light of human compassion also comes from the inside.

 The person who spearheaded this space is Israel Asper, who was inspired after his visit to the Holocaust Museum in Washington DC.
-His goal, among many, was “to enhance the public’s understanding of human rights, to promote respect for others and to encourage reflection and dialogue.”
+His goal, among many, is “to enhance the public’s understanding of human rights, to promote respect for others and to encourage reflection and dialogue.”